Skip to main content

 Government policy globally is increasingly supportive of long-duration energy storage — precisely the segment where VRFBs excel:

-US Inflation Reduction Act (IRA): The IRA’s standalone investment tax credit (ITC) for energy storage (30% base, up to 50% with domestic content and prevailing wage bonuses) has dramatically improved VRFB project economics.
+US Inflation Reduction Act (IRA): The IRA’s standalone research tax credit (ITC) for energy storage (30% base, up to 50% with domestic content and prevailing wage bonuses) has dramatically improved VRFB project economics.
 Several US VRFB projects exceeding 100 MWh have been announced since the IRA’s passage.

 EU Green Deal: The EU’s 2030 renewable energy targets require massive grid storage buildout to manage intermittency from wind and solar.
 The European Battery Alliance has identified vanadium flow batteries as a priority technology for long-duration storage.